-CIHS is a mind, body, consciousness university that provides students with a multi-dimensional academic experience that bridges science and spirituality.
+CIHS is a mind, body, spirit university that provides students with a multi-dimensional academic experience that bridges science and spirituality.
 We are a graduate school and research center, as well as a public learning community, on a mission to illuminate humanity through research-informed programs in integral health, integral noetic sciences, and psychology.
 We strive to equip and matriculate students with a deeper understanding of the nature of reality; and with the skill set to contribute to the betterment and sustainability of a global society.

 A diverse pool of professionals, scholars and students dedicated to research, the exploration of reality, consciousness studies and healing sciences – united by one principle: the integration of science and spirituality – CIHS is committed to the inquiry into subtle energy.